DinithHerath/flutter-bloc-generator-vscode-extension/README.md

 ## Installation

-Flutter Bloc Generator can be installed from the VSCode Marketplace or by searching within VSCode.
+Flutter Bloc Generator can be installed from the VSCode Marketplace or by searching within VSCode Extension Area.

 ## Requirements